eringee/UnitySerial-Bridge/README.md

 You may get the following error:

-'error CS0234: The type or namespace name "Ports" does not exist in the namespace "System.IO".
-Are you missing an assembly reference?'
+`error CS0234: The type or namespace name 'Ports' does not exist in the namespace 'System.IO'.
+Are you missing an assembly reference?`

 Solution:

-Yes need to enable .Net 2.0 in the project settings.
+You need to enable .Net 2.0 in the project settings.
 Sometimes this resets when you install a new version of Unity.
 Just go click the box again.

 # AUTHOR